umdbrett/INST-377/git/README.md

 <a name="clone"></a>
 ### Cloning a Git Repo (Github &rarr; Your PC, only once)
-Git clone is required only once for each repository (at the very first time).
+Git clone is required only once for each repository (the first time).

 1. On your Git repo page, click "Clone or Download".
 2. Copy the address.
 If you have not set your SSH key (or if you don't know what SSH means), copy the address that starts with `https://`.